AlexPikalov/cdrs/README.md

 use cdrs::transport::Transport;
 ```

-After that you can create a new instace of `CDRS` and establish new connection:
+After that you can create a new instance of `CDRS` and establish new connection:

 ```rust
 let authenticator = PasswordAuthenticator::new("user", "pass");